kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ### Configuration server

-Now it is time to add a configuration server.
-First, we add a KumuluzEE Config extension that will add configuration server as one of the available configuration sources:
+Now it is time to add the configuration server, which will store the configuration remotely in the server instead of the file (or environemnt settings or properties).
+First, we add the KumuluzEE Config extension that will add the configuration server as one of the available configuration sources.
+We use etcd in this example, although Conusl is also supported:

 ```bash
 <dependency>